This program is offered at Clark State's Springfield - Leffel Lane location.

 |PSY 2223||Lifespan Human Growth and Development||3|

 |BIO 2122||Anatomy and Physiology II *||4|

 |MTH --||Math Elective**||3|

-* BIO 2121, BIO 2122, BIO 1131 and PSY 2223 or the equivalent must be successfully completed within ten years of entry into the first clinical nursing course.
-If older than ten years, the course must be repeated.
+* BIO 2121 and BIO 2122, or the equivalent must be successfully completed within five years of entry into the first clinical nursing course.
+If older than five years, the courses must be repeated.

 ** Students may choose from MTH 1070 Quantitative Reasoning or STT 2640 Elementary Statistics I (see course descriptions for prerequisites).
 Students who plan to pursue a Bachelor of Science in Nursing (BSN) should choose a math course that will satisfy the BSN program requirements for their school of choice.